 Vinyl siding was installed on the west side of the house.
 The color is a greenish grey called Sage Brook.
 You can see in the brighter light (top right) it looks grayer and in the shade (left side) it looks greener.

 When I came home Wednesday afternoon Troy Cole and company were just finishing up back-filling around the foundation walls.
 This is the view from our kitchen door.
 In the future this will exit into the mud room attached to the garage.
+We’re planning a kitchen remodeling after this project is done, so that things are arranged in a way that the door makes a bit more sense and links well to the addition.

 This is looking west towards the two car garage.
 Concrete is to be poured for the floor next week.